-It's based on the popular folk tales about the adventurous 18th-century nobleman Baron Munchausen (spelled "Münchhausen" in Germany, and therefore in this film as well).
+It's based on the The Surprising Adventures of Baron Munchausen novel, which in turn was based on tall tales about the adventurous 18th-century nobleman Baron Munchausen (spelled "Münchhausen" in Germany, and therefore in this film as well).
 In the modern day, a descendant of the Baron has invited a young couple for dinner.
 The young man, who is very interested in the historical Münchhausen, asks the current Baron to tell about his famous ancestor.
 The latest Baron then tells stories of the grand and magical adventures of his ancestor, which included being a consort to Catherine the Great, riding a flying cannonball into a Turkish fortress, acquiring an invisibility ring, and flying a balloon to the Moon.

 Münchhausen was conceived by Joseph Goebbels as a spectacular color extravaganza meant to rival Hollywood productions like The Wizard of Oz.
 It contains no overt propaganda message, and really not even a covert propaganda message, instead adopting a tone of light whimsical fantasy meant to distract Germans at a time when World War II was turning bad.
 It was made to celebrate the 25th anniversary of the Ufa film studio, and no expense was spared, including location shooting in Venice (Fascist Italy being in the German orbit).

 Not to be confused with Munchausen (2013).

 - The movie shows that Sophie and von Hartenfeld are engaged by having him say "I had no idea my fiancee could dance so wonderfully."